Sgt-Imalas/Sgt_Imalas-Oni-Mods/RonivansLegacy_ChemicalProcessing/UpdateNotes/Ronivan's Legacy 1_11.md

 New:

+- added bammoth patty and crown crushing recipes to the jaw crusher mill
 - thermium is now considered a hardened alloy (steel replacement)
 - added a "crude" steel recipe back to the normal metal refinery, this comes at a reduced yield to encourage using the proper machine for it (selective arc furnace).
 - thermal fudge values of metal refinery, advanced metal refinery and selective arc furnace can now be configured in the mod config